 Why I’m Increasing My Safe Withdrawal Rate

-The first reason why I’m increasing my safe withdrawal rate is because I’ll soon be 45 and entering decumulation mode.
+The first reason why I’m increasing my safe withdrawal rate is because I’m 45 and entering decumulation mode.
 I’m determined not to die with too much money.
 Otherwise, I’ll feel like an idiot who improperly allocated his time and energy.

-The second reason why I’m increasing my safe withdrawal rate is because reported inflation is running at ~8.5%.
+The second reason why I’m increasing my safe withdrawal rate is because reported inflation is still above 6%.
 Instead of letting my cash sit there, depreciating in value, I’d rather spend it on some goods or services today.
 For if I wait too long, such goods and services will cost even more money.